(Translate this site)

 After all, neither Sym or I wished for her to be a clone of Sue Anne.
 That wouldn't have been fair to anyone-- especially Sue Anne herself.
 I was certain Sue Anne wouldn't have liked any arrangement here which included a resemblance too near to her own likeness.

 But of course as Sue Anne almost certainly had been dead now for centuries (and I personally hadn't had much conscious input on Sym's initial selection), I didn't worry too much about it.
-I resolved to try to be as good and honorable a fellow as I could in the circumstances though, so if somehow Sue Anne could see all this she might not mind so much after all.
+I resolved to try to be as good and honorable a fellow as I could in the circumstances though, so if somehow Sue Anne could see all this, she might not mind so much after all.

-In cold hard reality Sym's utterly inhuman great loose knot look had first transformed into a near-featureless female humanoid shaped pearl-complexioned animated form (kind of a live but creepy-looking store mannikin or statue).
+In cold, hard reality, Sym's utterly inhuman great-loose-knot look had first transformed into a near-featureless, female humanoid shaped, pearl-complexioned animated form (kind of a live but creepy-looking store mannikin or statue).
 Since then her body had been steadily becoming more human-like, both internally and externally-- at least in terms of my perception of it, and Sym's own project to learn more about the experiences of the primitive human females of my time.

 But despite all this, Sym had no plans to actually let me touch her.

-As far as the Sol were concerned, all physical action was to be avoided and everything done in Fance where possible (Fance is one name for the virtual side of their civilization, in case I didn't make that clear before).
+As far as the Sol were concerned, all physical action was to be avoided, and everything done in Fance where possible (Fance is one name for the virtual side of their civilization, in case I didn't make that clear before).

-If Realtime movement was necessary, it was well planned, and then executed at the highest possible speed for efficiency.
+If Realtime movement was necessary, it was well planned, and then executed at the highest practical speed for efficiency.
 This allowed those involved to return as quickly as possible to the proper state of being, which was virtual.
 Note here that the recommended high velocities of movement made collisions potentially an even more devastating possibility for the Sol.
 This 'need for speed' apparently stemmed mostly from the Sol's abhorrence of Realtime and its snail's pace of progress, compared to Fance.

 There also was the recurring incidence of renegade technology to consider.
 This included criminally programmed buffer fields, virus programs, and others.
 The Sol were vulnerable to such things, even in this far future.
 Direct link supposedly automatically filtered out such threats via the most advanced protection agents known to Sol science.
 Somehow though Ovizatataron had managed to defeat or bypass those safeguards-- perhaps with a little help from Sym's own negligence.

 As a result of this, Sym's whole existence revolved around not actually touching anything.
 Can you believe it?
-That the human race had become like gods, and in the process become terrified of touching anything?
-Including each other?
+That the human race had become like gods, and in the process become terrified of touching anything: including each other.

 This reasoning had been one of the driving forces behind the development of the Sol probability triggered auto shifts.
 It had grown out of a measure originally designed to prevent actual contact or collision with other physical objects!

 It helped a lot that I had been, however briefly, a member of Sym's Triad.
 The fact that her analytical nature was so fascinated by my paradoxical dreamy side didn't hurt either.
 Despite my primitive nature and her total access to my consciousness, I defied her ability to understand me, much as her complexity defied my own attempts to grasp her.
 Naturally though, her algorithms looped furiously trying to figure me out, even as I just accepted the fact I couldn't do the same with her.
 Indeed, it was finally this aspect that put me over the top in convincing her.
+For she couldn't resist compiling more empirical data with which to analyze me.

 Yes, physical contact with a Sol female was definitely lots more trouble than the link kind.